With 5G set to become more and more prevalent in our everyday lives, here are a few questions you might be asking yourself about the new technology.

 5G functions by using radio waves, similar to 4G, but it operates at a much higher frequency so it requires a much larger bandwidth or capacity to be able to do so.

 This higher operating frequency means that more people can access the internet, and at much faster speeds.
 However, the increase in bandwidth necessary also means that the radio waves will travel shorter distances, especially in built-up areas.

-This means that in order for 5G to operate and work effectively there needs to be an increase in the levels of infrastructure built and maintained, namely more transmitter masts and antennae dotted around our cities, towns, villages and hinterlands.
+This means that in order for 5G to operate and work effectively there needs to be an increase in the level of supporting infrastructure, namely more transmitter masts and antennae dotted around our cities, towns, villages and hinterlands.

-Two Irish networks, Vodafone and Eir, provide 5G services to customers in Ireland at present.
+Three Irish networks: Vodafone, Eir, and Three Ireland provide 5G services to customers in Ireland at present.

-Both Vodafone and Eir have 5G services operational in select locations across the country with plans to further expand the networks in the coming months and years.
+Vodafone, Eir and Three all have 5G services in most of the major towns and cities across the country with plans to further expand their networks over the coming months and years.

 5G technology is set to change how we stay connected, at home, at work, and on the go.
 And while the wireless network won't completely replace existing phone lines and cables, it will significantly reduce the need for them, providing a cost-effective alternative to fibre broadband for those people and businesses who live and work in the most remote parts of Ireland.
 However, it could be a while yet before rural areas see anything close to what 5G can offer.